antifuchs/cl-stripe/README.md

 ## API Keys

-Your stripe API key is a string you get from the web interface.
-The default is a test key that the Stripe team provide in their documentation.
-You'll probably want to set this to something else - `(makunbound '*api-key*)` to be extra safe - especially if you're using this in production.
+Your stripe API key is a string you get from your dashboard in the web interface.
+Set it to either your live or testing key (but please don't blame me if anything goes wrong when you use your live key).

-You can set your API key with the `set-api-key` function, or you can dynamically bind the `*api-key*` variable to it.
+All cl-stripe api functions accept an `:api-key` keyword argument, which defaults to `*default-api-key*`.
+This variable can also be set using the `set-default-api-key` function.

 ## That's it!